preston-n/Projects/README.md

   * **Description:** Doodle & Scrubb is a 2-player party game where one player takes the role of the chivalrous butler-bot named Scrubb, and the other player takes the role of a mischievous cat named Doodle.
 Scrubb was designed to keep the house clean, but Doodle sees destruction and chaos… now!
 Play against each other in a cat-and-mouse style competition, where only the most skilled player can come out victorious!
   * **Role:** Tech Lead and Gameplay Programmer
   * **Some of the worked on features:**
-    * Gameplay Features (Scrubb Weapons and Bullet effects)
+    * Scrubb Weapons and Bullet effects
+    * Character interactions
-    * Accessibility Options and General Settings
+    * Accessibility and other general Settings
     * UI
   * *Made in Unreal Engine 5*
   * *More info can be found here: https://github.com/preston-n/Doodle-Scrubb*
 ![Doodle & Scrubb Gameplay )](https://github.com/preston-n/Doodle-Scrubb/blob/main/Screenshots/Doodle%26Scrubb_3_hi_res.jpg?raw=true)

 ### City PCG Tool
-  * **Description:** A tool made for generating random cities with different layouts and buildings
+  * **Description:** A tool made for creating virtual cities of varying buildings and layouts with procedural content generation systems
   * **Role:** Creator
   * *Made in Unity and with C#*
   * *More info can be found here: https://github.com/preston-n/CityPCG*